Vyral/base-template/_posts/2023-08-22-closing-costs-vs-commissions-understanding-the-difference.md

 Have you ever found yourself wondering, "What are closing costs?"
 It's a common question that often gets confused with real estate commissions.
 Allow us to shed light on this topic and provide you with a clear understanding.

 Closing costs refer to the fees you pay to your lender to facilitate the origination of your loan.
-While the average closing cost typically falls between one and 2%, **the exact percentage can vary from lender to lender and situation to situation.**
+While the average closing cost typically falls between 1% and 2%, **the exact percentage can vary from lender to lender and situation to situation.**

 {% include pullquote.html %}